Day 104-105

 • Section 6 (completed jointly as a couple)

-• Cash or Market Value: Enter the down payment you calculated earlier (20% of purchase price).
+• Market Value: Enter the down payment you calculated earlier (20% of purchase price).

 • Assets